HIPERFIT/hiperfit.github.com/_posts/2012-04-30-seminar-in-may-and-martin-elsman.md

 one week.

-The next seminar will be on Tuesday, May 8, 3pm, in Mødelokale A/B at DIKU, Universitetsparken 1.
+The next seminar will be on Tuesday, May 8, 3pm, in MÃ¸delokale A/B at DIKU, Universitetsparken 1.

 We could win two external speakers who will talk to us about exciting research topics related to HIPERFIT.